sme-ek/Macawls/README.md

 Hi im Josh.
-Still learning how to use git ^^.
+Still learning how to use git so thats why I spam commits like a pleb.

 I love GNU/Linux and PC Hardware.

 Also obssesed with ricing, efficiency and productivity.
 Currently a first year Game Design student at Vega Cape Town.